Medicare and Retirement!

 What to do about Medicare when planning for retirement?

-If your employer does not offer retiree health benefits the first thing to determine is whether you are already enrolled in Medicare Parts A and B. Your Medicare card will have an effective date for both Parts on it.
+If your employer DOES NOT offer retiree health benefits- The first thing to determine is whether you are already enrolled in Medicare B or not.
+Your Medicare card will have an effective date for Part B if you are enrolled.
+Follow the steps below.

 If you are currently enrolled in Medicare Part A ONLY

-You will have apply for Medicare Part B. You can do this through your local Social Security office.
+You have to apply for Medicare Part B. You can do this through your local Social Security office.
 The office will need two forms filled out, one filled out by your employer and the other by you.
-If you had credible insurance ever since you were 65 you will not be penalized and will have an 8 month window after losing employer coverage to enroll in Medicare Part B.
+If you had credible insurance since turning 65, you will not owe a late enrollment penalty and will have an 8 month window after losing employer coverage to enroll in Medicare Part B.

 If you are currently enrolled in Medicare Parts A and B